jbetz34/jbetz34.github.io/docs/_drafts/DRAFT-The-Limit-Does-Not-Exist-2.md

 If you are thinking that was a softball question, that's because it was.
 In truth, I didnt want to dive too fast into harder problems because I need to explain the concept of digit promotion.
 If you watched the embedded video above, the digit promotion in that video occurs at about 2:10.
 When the numbers in a column add up to 10 or more, the tens digit gets promoted to the next column.

-Knowing the digits on x will always appear in order, we do not have to worry about multiplying each digit by 10<sup>n</sup>.
+Knowing the digits in x will always appear in order, we do not have to worry about multiplying each digit by 10<sup>n</sup>.
 However, to assign the appropriate weight to each digit on the right hand side we need to multiply by 10<sup>n</sup>.
 While this may resolve one side of the equation, our y variable is still subject to the same limitation as always.
 Let's look at an example of that:
 {% highlight q %}
 // our two numbers 3 * 123,123,123,123,123,123,123
 x:3;